d12frosted/elpa-mirror/gnu/vertico-readme.txt

 - Shows the index of the current candidate and the total number of candidates
 - The current candidate is inserted with =TAB= and selected with =RET=
 - Non-existing candidates are entered by moving the point to the prompt line
-- Candidates are sorted by history, string length and alphabetically
+- Candidates sorting by history, string length and alphabetically
 - Long candidates with newlines are formatted to take up less space
+- Deferred completion style highlighting for performance
 - Support for ~annotation-function~, ~affixation-function~ and ~x-group-function~

 [[https://github.com/minad/vertico/blob/main/screenshot.svg?raw=true]]